The Lerch zeta function and the Heisenberg group: Multiplicative Character Decomposition of

 \begin{proof} The orthogonality of the decomposition follows from Theorem~\ref{th41}.
 The invariance under all the two-variable Hecke operators $\hT_m$ follows from the Hecke operator action given in Theorem~\ref{th42}. \end{proof}

-The formulas in Theorem~\ref{th42} indicate that the mutually commuting action of the two-variable Hecke operators on $\sH_N(\chi, \fe)$ is not semisimple, except in the case that $\fe=N$.
-Their action is simultaneously triangularizable, but not always diagonalizable.
+The formulas in Theorem~\ref{th42} indicate that the mutually commuting action of the two-variable Hecke operators on $\sH_N(\chi, \fe)$ cannot be semisimple, except in cases where $\fe=N$.
+Even in the case $\fe=N$, Theorem ~\ref{th31} shows that $\hT_m$ is not a normal operator when $(m,N)>1$, in that case one can only hope for simultaneous diagonalization of those $\hT_m$ having $(m,N) =1$.
+There remains the possibility of a simultaneous triangularization of all the Hecke operators acting on the coarse decomposition spaces.